IcySlurpee/pmr_map_tracker/README.md

 ---

-Currently tracks all key items, star spirits, and partners in the game and checks in the following regions:
+### Currently tracks all key items, star spirits, and partners in the game and checks in the following regions:

-* Goomba Region
-* Toad Town
-* Toad Town Tunnels
-* Shooting Star Summit
+* Prologue
-* Koopa Region
+* Chapter 1
-* Koopa Bros.
-Fortress
-* Peach's Castle
+* Chapter 2
-* Mt.
-Rugged
+* Chapter 3
-* Dry Dry Desert
-* Dry Dry Outpost
-* Dry Dry Ruins